QuintessentialOM/Quintessential/README.md

 - A "Mods" button appears on the pause screen, allowing you to view and configure installed mods.
 - The puzzle editor becomes scrollable, and all puzzles can have their allowed instructions modified, and be converted to/from a more flexible modded format.
 - Modded puzzles can also have reagent and product names modified, as well as any options introduced by mods (such as allowing the use of new parts).
+- Exported GIFs include a Quintessence symbol marker at the top right plus the Quintessential version currently used.
 - For a number of reasons, Steam integration is disabled.
 You cannot download Steam Workshop puzzles in-game, but they can be manually copied from the vanilla version and played in the modded version as custom puzzles.

 ## For Modders